-By the summer of 1989, the spill-affected communities were having meetings on a regular basis.
+By the summer of '89 the spill-affected communities were having meetings on a regular basis.
 After one or two meetings I ended up replacing Riki Ott, the original Cordova official city representative.
-We also had Marilyn Leland there and Heather McCarty from PWSAC [Prince William Sound Aquaculture Corporation], so Cordova had a major role in all this.
-I got to know and worked very closely with other people from around the spill-affected area including Bob Brodie and Jerome Selby from Kodiak, Chuck Totemoff from Chenega, Jason Wells and Bill Walker from Valdez, and Chris Gates from Seward.
-The City of Cordova had on retainer the legal team of Birch, Horton, Bittner and Monroe.
+We also had Marilyn Leland there and Heather McCarty from PWSAC, so Cordova had a major role all this.
+I got to know and worked very closely with other people from around the spill affected area including Bob Brodie and Jerome Selby from Kodiak, Chuck Totemoff from Chenega, Jason Wells and Bill Walker from Valdez, and Chris Gates from Seward.
+The city of Cordova had on retainer the legal team of Birch, Horton, Bittner and Monroe.
 I think I got RCAC to hire them as well, so they helped draft the legislation.
 That all came together in a series of meetings in which we negotiated terms with Alyeska and decided that whatever we did need, to make sure that it meshed with the legislation we were drafting.
-A team went to Washington, D.C., to do the negotiations for the legislation and the negotiations with Alyeska, Marilyn Leland, and Bill Walker and I were both very much part of that team.
+A team went to Washington D.C. to do the negotiations for the legislation and the negotiations with Alyeska, Marilyn Leland, and Bill Walker and I were both very much part of that team.